 A similar finial features on the more compact but still splendidly decorated Two Tier Pineapple Water Feature which is very elegant, slim and stylish.

-Massarelli's are an American company producing fine cast stone ornaments, their classic Four Tier Fountain has a bottom pool that is 6ft across and water flows over four decorative tiers.
+Masserelli's are an American company producing fine cast stone ornaments, their classic Four Tier Fountain has a bottom pool that is 6ft across and water flows over four decorative tiers.
 The Windley Key Fountain's fibreglass bottom pool is even larger (8ft diameter).

-Their other offerings include a sturdily proportioned Florentine Stone Fountain, the angular Three Tier Spade Fountain and the Two Tier Gabriel Cast Stone Fountain decorated with lions masks that spout water into the lower tier.
+Their other offerings include a sturdily proportioned Florentine Stone Fountain, the angular Three Tier Spade Fountain and the Two Tier Gabriel Cast Stone Fountain decorated with lion masks that spout water into the lower tier.

-If you don't have the room for a large fountain, you can still introduce a classical ambiance with a wall mounted version of the Bayeux fountain.
+If you don't have the room for a large fountain, you can still introduce a classical ambiance with a wall mounted version of the Bayeux Fountain.
 Also from Haddonstone, the Dauphin Stone Fountain is finely sculptured with water flowing from the mouth of a lion, or alternatively a Wood Nymph, into a pool below and then re-circulated.